What is Rydapt and how is it used?

 Table 5 summarizes new or worsening laboratory abnormalities.
 Common (≥ 10%) Grade 3 or higher non-hematologic laboratory abnormalities were hyperglycemia (non-fasting), lipase increase, and hyperuricemia.
 The most common (≥ 20%) Grade 3 or higher hematologic laboratory abnormalities were lymphopenia, anemia, thrombocytopenia, and neutropenia.
 Grade 4 hematologic abnormalities occurring in ≥ 5% were thrombocytopenia (13%), neutropenia (8%), anemia (6%), and lymphopenia (6%).

-Table 5: Most Common (≥ 20%) New or Worsening Laboratory Abnormalities Reported in Patients With Advanced SM (Study 2 and Study 3)
+Table 5: Most Common (≥ 20%) New or Worsening Laboratory Abnormalities Reported in Patients with Advanced Systemic Mastocytosis (Study 2 and Study 3)

 N = 142